Burwood Stud is situated on 1500 fertile acres of basalt and limestone country, ideal for the making of champion racehorses.

-The entire Burwood Stud draft each sale are raised right to race right, and the Stud proudly stands by our numerous achievements on the racetrack.
-It has always been our belief to let our horses do the talking for us.
+Members of the entire Burwood Stud draft each sale are raised right to race right, and the Stud proudly stands by our numerous achievements on the racetrack – we let our horses do the talking for us!

-Burwood Stud is situated a comfortable 48 kilometres from Toowoomba, at Pittsworth, on the renowned Darling Downs, a drive of some 90 or so minutes from Brisbane.
+Burwood Stud is situated at Pittsworth, a comfortable 48km from Toowoomba, at Pittsworth, on the renowned Darling Downs, a comfortable 90-minute drive from Brisbane.

-Come out and see Burwood Stud for yourself – you’ll be pleased you did.
+We invite you to come out and see Burwood Stud for yourself – you’ll be pleased you did!